History of 25-06 Ammo

 Newton, in his time, was a successful inventor of a large amount of ammo and mechanisms for firearms.
 The best known of all his great inventions is the .25-06 cartridge.
-He based this cartridge on a .30-06 case which he necked down to take a bullet with a diameter of 0.257 inches.
-The result was a remarkably versatile cartridge which came closer to the holy grail of being "one gun for all occasions" than any other cartridge past or present.
+He based this on a .30-06 case, which he necked down to take a bullet with a diameter of 0.257 inches.
+The result was a remarkably versatile cartridge that came closer to the holy grail of being "one gun for all occasions" than any other cartridge past or present.

 The .25-06 launches a soft point bullet weighing 100 grains out the muzzle of a rifle at 3,230 feet per second.
 The resulting muzzle energy exceeds 2,300 foot pounds.
-Bullets can weigh between 87 grains and 130 grains, and various manufacturers today sell no less than seventeen different loads.
-Shooters can pursue a wide variety of game with these loads.
-The .25-06 has taken animals as diverse as prairie dogs and elk with ease.
+Bullets can weigh between 87 and 130 grains, and various manufacturers today sell no less than 17 different loads.
+Shooters can pursue a wide variety of game with these loads, including animals as diverse as prairie dogs and elk.

-The .25-06 enjoys the advantage of being a powerful cartridge yet only delivering moderate recoil.
+.25-06 ammo enjoys the advantage of being a powerful cartridge, yet only delivers moderate recoil.
 The rifle can therefore be lighter than other calibers with similar power.
-Consider that the recoil of an 8 pound .270 Winchester rifle and 6.5 pound .25-06 rifle is virtually identical when firing the same 130 grain bullet.
-This may not appear to be a significant advantage at first glance, but imagine how much that extra pound and a half feels after a hiking all day in the mountains in pursuit of that trophy elk.
+Consider that the recoil of an eight-pound .270 Winchester rifle and 6.5-pound .25-06 rifle is virtually identical when firing the same 130 grain bullet.
+This may not appear to be a significant advantage at first glance, but imagine how much that extra pound and a half feels after hiking all day in the mountains in pursuit of elk.